Tragedy (Bee Gees song): Steps version

 "Tragedy" was covered by British pop group Steps.
 Issued as a double A-side with "Heartbeat", it was released on 9 November 1998 by Jive Records and Ebul.
 The song was recorded for the Bee Gees Tribute Album: Gotta Get a Message to You, produced by Andrew Frampton and Pete Waterman, and later included on the group's second album, Steptacular (1999).
 "Heartbeat" / "Tragedy" reached number one in the United Kingdom and New Zealand.
 In the former country, it spent 30 weeks on the UK Singles Chart and sold more copies than all three previous Steps singles combined, with 1.21 million copies sold in the UK.
 The video for "Tragedy", directed by David Amphlett, contained the dance step of putting both hands parallel to the sides of the head in time with the word "tragedy", which became a signature move for the group.
 In 2023, Official Charts Company ranked it the 87th best-selling single of all time on the Official UK Chart.

 Critical reception

-Scottish newspaper Aberdeen Evening Express stated that Steps "did such a sparkling remake" of the song, noting that it "gets [Steptacular] off to a discotastic start".
+Scottish Aberdeen Evening Express stated that Steps "did such a sparkling remake" of the song, noting that it "gets [Steptacular] off to a discotastic start".
 AllMusic editor Jon O'Brien described it as a "triumphant cover".
-Lucas Villa from AXS wrote that Claire, Faye and Lisa's "powerful performances (coupled with that iconic hands dance step) made "Tragedy" an undeniable dance floor anthem."
-A reviewer from Daily Record commented, "Once again, Steps have come up with a catchy tune and the reworking of Tragedy has clubbers mimicking the band's dance techniques."
+Retrospectively, Lucas Villa from AXS wrote that group members Claire, Faye and Lisa's "powerful performances (coupled with that iconic hands dance step) made 'Tragedy' an undeniable dance floor anthem."
+Daily Record stated, "Once again, Steps have come up with a catchy tune and the reworking of 'Tragedy' has clubbers mimicking the band's dance techniques."
+In 2003, English music journalist Paul Morley included Steps' version of the song in his list of "Greatest Pop Single of All Time".